 Jogging, skipping, swimming is a part of cardiovascular strengthening, rowing, skiing, high volume weight training is a part of muscular endurance development.

 Why do you need muscular endurance for hypertrophy?

-Developing better muscular endurance will certainly help you run longer but this article is all about hypertrophy, let’s understand the benefits of muscular endurance for hypertrophy.
+Developing better muscular endurance will certainly help you burn more calories but this article is all about hypertrophy (muscle gain), let’s understand the benefits of muscular endurance for hypertrophy.

 Developing muscle endurance will help you complete more reps and more sets without experiencing muscle fatigue and failure.